vocdoni/docs/docs/architecture/protocol/json-api.md

 ## Authentication

 Some methods may require authentication.
-To authenticate API calls, an ECDSA signature is used.
+To authenticate API calls, ECDSA signatures are used.

 Since not all JS libraries/wallets (Metamask, Web3, Ethers.js, etc) will be able to sign raw messages, Gateways are expected to accept Ethereum signatures.
 An Ethereum signature is created by prepending `\x19Ethereum Signed Message:\n<len>` to the actual payload to hash and sign.